 IP addresses have two popular variants – the 32-bit IPv4 and the 128-bit IPv6.
 Out of these, IPv4 has been around for almost a decade, and IPv6 is in the process of being quickly rolled out as the number of internet-enabled devices increases exponentially.

 These IP addresses (v4 and v6) are organized in blocks and assigned to a regional Internet registry (RIR).
 The RIRs distribute the assigned blocks to local entities, including ISPs, enterprises, and government agencies.

 The IP addresses offered by an RIR come in two flavors:

 Independent Provider (PI)

 A PI block of IP addresses is allocated directly to the user through the RIR.
 The user negotiates with their ISP to transfer the block to the Internet.
-The great thing about PI blocks is that the customer can retain it after moving from one ISP to the next.
+The great thing about PI blocks is that customers can retain them after moving from one ISP to another.

 Provider Aggregated (PA)

 A PA IP block is usually a part of a larger block of IP addresses.
 The ISP assigns these PA blocks to their customers.
 Note that the ownership of a PA block remains with the ISP.
 As a result, when a user switches ISP, the PA block needs to be changed.